 What does a Pregnancy Coach do?

 Pregnancy coaches meet with clients to discuss their goals, hopes, challenges, and obstacles.
 They then provide education that may help clients reach their goals, and also strategize ways to achieve their goals step by step.
 Coaches are specifically focused on helping clients use their personal strengths to approach change their goals in a way that makes sense for their personality and their unique situation.
 Typically coaching is done over-time, meeting regularly on a weekly or monthly basis, often by phone.
-Read more about the benefits you’ll find with a pregnancy coach.

 What is a Pregnancy Consultant?